-The biggest enemy of success is never getting started on your dreams and goals.
+The biggest enemy of success is never getting started on your dreams and goals, caused by your success-blocking mindset.

 Our greatest destiny destroyer is in our heads, where success-blocking mindsets take root.

-Their enemy forces launch counter attacks on anything and everything it takes to “make it so” with respect to our lives, relationships, or our careers.
+Their enemy forces launch counterattacks on anything and everything it takes to “make it so” concerning our:

-Our own spiritual blocks prevent us from taking that vital first step towards the future we envision.
+Our own spiritual blocks prevent us from taking that vital first step toward the future we envision.

 What Happened to Me?